 What attracted you to your program?

 Since I was a child I've had a fascination for mechanical things - how different parts of a system work together to perform movement, and how different systems work together to perform an action.
 Coupling that with my interest in physiology and healthcare, a BSc Kinesiology was a perfect fit.

 What is the most rewarding thing about being an undergraduate student in the faculty?

 The unique opportunities and experiences we are exposed to in this faculty is something you can't find anywhere else.
 Whether it be course-based labs featuring anatomy or exercise physiology, courses unique to our faculty like KIN 400 - Gross Anatomy, or the numerous events planned by KSRCS, it is the experiences found in this faculty that stands out.

 Can you give an example of a memorable experience while in the faculty?

-I had the opportunity to carry out my own summer research project within the Faculty of Physical Education and Recreation, providing me with a research experience I never thought I'd have.
+I had the opportunity to carry out my own summer research project within the Faculty of Kinesiology, Sport, and Recreation, providing me with a research experience I never thought I'd have.
 From submitting an ethics application for human research to tracking down my own sensors, I learned so much about how research is actually conducted that I otherwise would never have known.

 Talk to advisers, Faculty members, and current students in the degree you're interested in.
 This way you can get a feel for the different course work and focal points each program, and apply that into deciding which one is right for you.
-With Physical Education and Recreation, once you're in, you're in.
+With Kinesiology, Sport, and Recreation, once you're in, you're in.
 It's really easy to meet people and make friends, and nobody is too cool for school.
-PERCS events are a great way to start getting connected.
+KSRCS events are a great way to start getting connected.